 Izmi Baby is a new British brand that makes fabulous lightweight, adjustable carriers for babies and toddlers (all £80) alongside their stretchy wraps (see below).
 Their Breeze versions of the baby and toddler carriers are even more ventilated thanks to their airy mesh body panels.
 Both models fit in a similar way to the Connecta but have wrap-style straps which help spread babies weight – and shield your shoulders from the sun.
 They have open sides while still being supportive for even very small babies (from just 7lbs).

 Like the Connecta and Izmi, many other buckled carriers come with nifty little hoods which can be very handy to shade your baby’s head from the sun.
-But most others feature thick fabric and a lot of padding on the waistband, making for a somewhat sticky middle for you out if its really hot.
+But most others feature thick fabric and a lot of padding on the waistband, making for a somewhat sticky middle for you out if it’s really hot.
 An increasing number of brands now offer ‘cool’ versions, with mesh panels in the body of the carrier and other adaptations to make them more suitable for hotter climates.
 Having tried out a LOT, our favourites in this category are the JMPBB PhysioCarrier (£104.95) and the Ergobaby Omni 360 Cool Air Mesh (£154.90) and the Tula Coast Baby and Toddler carriers.

 For summer, and all through the year, we love the bamboo Izmi Baby Wrap (£44) and Hana Baby Organic wrap (£44).
 Bamboo fabric is incredibly soft, lightweight, anti-bacterial, hypoallergenic and offers natural UV protection, all helping to regulate your body temperature.
 It’s lovely to wear and, if you’re hot, it feels almost cool to the touch.
 But for truly feather-like lightness, the Ergobaby Aura wrap (£49) is pretty unbeatable.
 Made from 100% viscose, it’s stretchy, strong and wafer thin, so you’ll stay (almost) as cool as a cucumber.

 With just one layer of fabric worn over one shoulder, ring slings are a great summer option.
 They’re super easy to put on and take off so you shouldn’t get to hot and bothered in the process.
 A super light 100% cotton or linen can help you keep your cool.
 We use Soul Ring Slings (£37.95) and Neobulle Ring Slings (from £59.95) a lot during summer.
-Soul are a lovely family-run company based in Bangalore, India, so all products are made with sweltering heat in mind.

-Mesh pouches, worn over one shoulder like a ring sling, can be handy as carrying aids for short periods of time on your summer holidays.
-Some are suitable for (very careful, never submerging) use in and near water.
+Mesh and ‘water’ pouches, worn over one shoulder like a ring sling, can be handy as carrying aids for short periods of time on your summer holidays.
+Some are suitable for (very careful, never submerged) use in and near water.